DreadBoy/the-great-awakening/source/prices/index.md

 #### Healing

 Drinking 10mL from the vial heals player for 1d4 + 1 HP.
 In single action you can drink any amount of liquid from the vial (anywhere from 10mL to whole vial, in 10mL increments).
+Passing potion to the other player expends bonus action on your part and reaction on other player's part.

 * 20mL vial - 50gp
 * 40mL vial - 100gp